Analysis | Sean Hannity’s remarkable, failed attempts to get Trump to call Putin ‘evil’

 Trump’s only mention of Putin: “And I know him well, and this was not something that was going to happen at all.”

-Having not gotten the answer he hoped for with his broad question, Hannity tried to drill down.
+Hannity, having not gotten the answer he hoped for with his broad question, tried to drill down.
 He even, in the course of his question, tried to exclude Trump’s stock response that this wouldn’t have happened under Trump.

 “I’m going to get back to the issue of why Putin wouldn’t do it if you were president,” Hannity said, helpfully.
 “You came under some fire when you said that Vladimir Putin is very smart.
 I think I know you a little bit better than most people in the media, and I think you also recognize he’s evil, do you not?”

 Trump did not answer the question directly.
-When he did address Putin, he suggested that somehow this was out-of-character from the guy he knew.
+When he did speak of Putin, he suggested that somehow this was out-of-character from the guy he knew.

 “This doesn’t seem to be the same Putin that I was dealing with,” Trump said.
 “But I will tell you, he wouldn’t have changed if I were dealing with him, he wouldn’t have changed.”

-One could infer that Trump meant Putin has taken a turn for the worse — maybe even the really bad or evil — but it wasn’t stated in the kind of soundbite Hannity sought.
+One could infer that Trump meant Putin has taken a turn for the worse — maybe even the really bad or evil — but it wasn’t stated in the kind of sound bite Hannity sought.
 And Trump even seemed to be saying ... maybe Putin wasn’t that bad before?

 Strike two.